top of page

 J for Jellyfish

-You will notice that sometimes there can be a number of ways to produce the same sound.
+You will likely notice that sometimes there can be a number of ways of producing the same sound.
 E.g.:

 • 'ea' (as in clean)